rtCamp/nginx-helper/readme.txt

 **Q. Does it need any kind of URL structure?**

 Yes.
-When setting the URL structure in nginx configuration file a trailing slash should always be added.
+When setting the URL structure in Nginx configuration file a trailing slash should always be added.

 = FAQ - Nginx Redis Cache =